open-mmlab/mmdetection/projects/GroundingdinoPT/README.md

-# Prompt Tuning For Grounding DINO
+# Prompt Tuning For mmGroundingDINO

 ## Description